astorDev/nist/webhooks/send/article/index.md

 }
 ```

-This is all components we need for a basic webhook sending system.
+These are all the components we need for a basic webhook sending system.
 Let's see it in action!

 ## Testing Our Sender Utilizing Webhook Dump